oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 - Accuracy
    - Floating point vs Fixed point

-     The host program for this tutorial shows the accuracy differences between the correct result and the result provided by the math library functions.
-The floating point version generates a more accurate result than the fixed point version.
+     The host program for this tutorial shows the accuracy differences between the result provided by floating point math library and the result provided by the `ac_fixed` math library functions, where the `float` version generates a more accurate result than the smaller-sized `ac_fixed` version.

    - Emulation vs FPGA Hardware for fixed point math operations